gonzales-node/wardenprotocol/docs/developer-docs/docs/learn/warden-protocol-modules/external-modules.md

 The `x/gmp` module is a Cosmos SDK module that enables **Axelar** General Message Passing: sending and receiving messages on EVM and Cosmos chains.

-Please note that this module was created by Warden for integration with Axelar's `x/gmp` module.
-Additional information will be available soon.

 To learn more, see the following:

 - [Cosmos GMP documentation](https://docs.axelar.dev/dev/cosmos-gmp)